-In the New England States, the U.S. Office of Management and Budget uses towns and cities rather than counties as geographic components of SMSA's.
-However, NCHS cannot use the SMSA classification for these States because its data are not coded to identify all towns.
+In the England States, the U.S. Office of Management and Budget uses towns and cities rather than counties as geographic components of MSA's and PMSA's.
+However, NCHS cannot use this classification for these States because its data are not coded to identify all towns.
 Instead, NCHS uses New England County Metropolitan Areas (NECMA's).
-Made up of county units, these areas are established by the U.S. Office of Management and Budget (8,9).
+Made up of county units, these areas are established by the U.S. Office of Management and Budget (9).

-Metropolitan and nonmetropolitan counties-Independent cities and counties included in SMSA's or in NECMA's are included in data for metropolitan counties; all other counties are classified as nonmetropolitan.
+Metropolitan and nonmetropolitan counties--Independent cities and counties included in MSA's and PMSA's or in NECMA's are included in data for metropolitan counties; all other counties are classified as nonmetropolitan.

-Population-size groups-In 1989 vital statistics data for cities and certain other urban places were classified according to the population enumerated in the 1980 Census of Population.
-Specific data are available for each city or urban place with 10,000 or more population.
+Population-size groups--In 1990, vital statistics data for cities and certain other urban places were classified according to the population enumerated in the 1980 Census of Population.
+Data are available for individual cities and other urban places of 10,000 or more population.
 Data for the remaining areas not separately identified are shown in the tables under the heading "balance of area" or "balance of county."
 For the years 1970-81, classification of areas was determined by the population enumerated in the 1970 Census of Population.
 Beginning with 1982 data, some urban places identified in previous reports were deleted and others were added because of changes occurring in the enumerated population between 1970 and 1980.